 Collections are great – it’s very fun to set up lists like that.
 It also can be pretty useful!
 For example, if you create a wishlist collection, you might discover something new about what your goals should be.

-I have a list of 100+ page ideas for your Bullet Journal, and a lot of them are collections.
-I’ll also give you 50+ ideas later in this post, so keep reading.
+I have a list of 300+ Bullet Journal page ideas, and many of them are collections.
+You’ll also find 50+ ideas later in this post, so keep reading.

 Where to add your collections?

 There are several ways to manage your collections, and I’ll talk in detail about each one of them